Sachin04t/Meat-the-Economy/README.md

 ![Random Forest Prediction vs Actual](Graphs/RandomForestPredictionsVsActual.png)
 - R^2 Score: 0.9947286920285141
 - RMSE: 1422.8991966523777
+-
+Random Forest Predictions vs Actual: Closer to diagonal the more accurate the prediction.
+In this case, there are minor over and under predictions.
+There a few outliers as well - these could be oil nations, island nations etc. that have vibrant economies with unnatural meat consumption patterns.

 ### Average |SHAP| Values (mean of abs. value)
 ![Features Vs Mean(|SHAP|)](Graphs/FeaturesVsMeanSHAPValues.png)

+Features vs Mean |SHAP|: Shows how much of a positive or negative impact did features have in the prediction of the model.
+Unsurprisingly, GDP lag has a lot to do with the prediction - old gdp helps predict new gdp.
+This also tells us that momentum is a relevant factor.
+Additionally, the meats themselves are not as beneficial as the meatball, but amongst the individual meats, poultry had the strongest indicator of economic growth / decay.

 ---